yufengwudcs/ScisTree/README.md

 I have released the source code of ScisTree.
 To build it, simply de-compress it and then type "make" from the source code directory.
 That should be all you need.

 # Branch length added, August 10, 2021
 I added a branch length option (-l).
 Please note that branch length is only for reference.
+This option has been implemented before but I didn't advertise it.